AliRezaJoodi/AVR_Projects/MotorDriver_DC_NoFeedback_ManuallyControlled_L298/README.md

-## DC Motor Driver, Manual Controlled, Driver Based on L298
+## DC Motor Driver, Manually Controlled, Driver Based on L298
 Note: This is just a prototype and needs improvement.

 ### Pictures